 We therefore believe it important in the space of customer engagement (and a similar argument can be made in areas where strategy and operations can collide such as collections – see our blog on RPCs) – that a 3-I construct is critical in understanding the business.
 The most successful organizations tend to have the strongest cohesion across areas.
-In constantly reviewing the engagement process and addressing the gaps (see our Blog on learning culture), your business will start to fly!
+In constantly reviewing the engagement process and addressing the gaps, your business will start to fly!

 “You will never walk again… But you will fly!” – 3-Eyed Raven, Game of Thrones